 Depending on high-frequency particle flux, the TDC of particles has been added into the model to compute the turbulent mixing process of particles separately.
-Compared 310 with previous studies about the improvement of parameterization scheme, the greatest strengths of the new scheme is that not only improves the simulation results of pollutant concentration, but also does not deteriorate the simulation results of other parameters.
-To verify the new scheme does not affect the simulation results of the meteorological parameters, the simulation results of the near-surface meteorological elements (i.e., 2m temperature, 2-m relative humidity and 10-m wind speed) between original and new schemes have been compared and analyzed.
+Compared with previous studies about the improvement of parameterization scheme, the greatest strengths of the new scheme are that it not only improves the simulation results of pollutant concentration, but also does not deteriorate the simulation results of other parameters.
+To verify the new scheme does not affect the simulation results of the meteorological parameters, the simulation results of the near-surface meteorological elements (i.e., 2-m temperature, 2-m relative humidity and 10-m wind speed) between original and new schemes have been compared and analyzed.
 It can be seen from Figure S6-S8 that the correlation coefficients of meteorological parameters by two schemes are greater than 0.99.
-Noting that the new scheme does not alter the performance of meteorological fields, which is an advantage of the new scheme.
-As mentioned earlier, modifying the 320 turbulent diffusion coefficient of heat not only affects the simulation of temperature (Savijarvi and Kauhanen, 2002), but also the results of pollutants (Liu et al., 2021).
+Noting that the new scheme does not alter the performance of meteorological fields, it is an advantage of the new scheme.
+As mentioned earlier, modifying the turbulent diffusion coefficient of heat not only affects the simulation of temperature (Savijarvi and Kauhanen, 2002), but also affects the results of pollutants (Du et al., 2020).

 Improving the parameterization scheme is a long and tough process, making it difficult to improve the simulation results of all parameters at the same time.
-When the simulation results of one parameter are improved, we should first ensure that the 325 simulation results of other parameters are not deteriorated.
+When the simulation results of one parameter are improved, we should first ensure that the simulation results of other parameters are not deteriorated.
 Then, we will work on improving other parameters.
-Although the aerosol-radiation two-way feedback process was considered in the WRF-Chem model, the change in PM{2.5} concentration caused by radiation feedback is only a few percentage (Li et al., 2017; Wu et al., 2019; Gao et al., 2020).
-We should focus more on the impact of turbulence on aerosol pollution, and some turbulent characteristics (e.g., turbulence barrier effect and turbulent intermittency) can be taken into consideration during heavy pollution episodes (HPEs), and reflecting a more realistic evolution process of pollutant concentration.
+Although the aerosol-radiation two-way feedback process is considered in the WRF-Chem model, the change in PM{2.5} concentration caused by radiation feedback is only a few percentage (Li et al., 2017; Wu et al., 2019).
+We should focus more on the impact of turbulence on aerosol pollution, and we need pay more attention to some turbulent characteristics (e.g., turbulence barrier effect and turbulent intermittency) during heavy pollution episodes (HPEs), which can reflect a more realistic evolution process of pollutant concentration.
 We will further clarify the relationship between particles, momentum and heat transport through observational data, so as to lay the foundation for model improvement.

-335 4.2 PBL height
+4.2 PBL height

 Although PBL height (PBLH) is widely used to determine the effective air volume and atmospheric environmental capacity for pollutant diffusion, various methods diagnose different PBLH, which reinforces uncertainty about the PBLH as a criterion.
-When there is a transport stage with a high wind speed during HPEs, the mechanical turbulence is strong, the pollutant concentration and PBLH increase simultaneously (Jia et al., 2021c; Miao et al. 2021).
-Therefore, the relationship between PBLH and PM{2.5} pollution is intricate.
-The impact of PBLH is ultimately represented through the TDC in the model, as PBLH is used to calculate the TDC (Jia et al., 2021b).
-And artificial changing PBLH can also affect the simulation of pollutant concentration.
-If the simulation error in pollutant concentration is caused by PBLH, that is the pollutant concentration is overestimated and PBLH should be underestimated.
-However, PBLH is reproduced well by the model, and the model does not underestimate PBLH (Fig. 7).
-Anqing is located in the mountain corridor, the simulation results of PBLH (Index of agreement, IOA=0.49~0.81) are slightly worse than that in Fuyang (IOA=0.63~0.85).
-Therefore, various factors can influence the calculation of PBLH.
+When there is a transport stage with a high wind speed during HPEs, the mechanical turbulence is strong, the pollutant concentration and PBLH increase simultaneously (Jia et al., 2021b; Miao et al. 2021).
+As a result, the relationship between PBLH and PM{2.5} pollution is intricate.
+The impact of PBLH is ultimately represented through the TDC in the model, as PBLH is used to calculate the TDC (Jia et al., 2021a).
+And artificially changing PBLH can also affect the simulation of pollutant concentration.
+If the simulation error in pollutant concentration is caused by PBLH, then the pollutant concentration is overestimated and PBLH should be underestimated.
+However, PBLH is well reproduced by the model, while the model does not underestimate PBLH (Fig. 7).
+Anqing is located in the mountain corridor, where the simulation results of PBLH

+(Index of agreement, IOA=0.49~0.81) are slightly worse than that in Fuyang (IOA=0.63~0.85).
+That's to say, various factors can influence the calculation of PBLH.